not-duckie/Batman_Bugs/flipkart/Readme.md

 I have added two scripts which take 2 different approach to leak, one used random int to generate phone number other iterates through to generate phone number.

 ## Installation
-The script runs on both python2 and python3, it requires requests and json as external modules
+The script runs on both python2 and python3, it requires requests as external modules
 ```
-pip install requests json
+pip install requests
 ```